Sign to show your support

-For the past 15 years, members of RAAG have campaigned through Rabbit Awareness Week (RAW) to help improve the lives of the UK’s pet rabbits, with impactful results1 including:
+For over 15 years, members of RAAG have campaigned through Rabbit Awareness Week (RAW) to help improve the lives of the UK’s pet rabbits, with impactful results including:

 - A significant decrease in the number of rabbits living alone – from 67% in 2011 to 42% in 2020; and

 - Fewer rabbits being fed muesli as one of their main food types – down from 49% in 2011 to 18% in 2020

 RAAG recognises that although RAW has achieved a great deal, rabbits remain one of the UK’s most owned, but least understood animals, and should be high on the agenda year-round – something echoed by the recent launch of the Good Practice Code for the Welfare of Rabbits in England.